aiven/aiven-docs/docs/products/postgresql/get-started.md

 ---
-title: Getting started with Aiven for PostgreSQL®
+title: Get started with Aiven for PostgreSQL®
 ---

 Aiven for PostgreSQL® is available in the [Aiven